openl2m/openl2m/docs/code/drivers/snmp/snmp-discover-lldp.rst

             lldpRemIndex
         }

-**lldpRemLocalPortNum** is of type *LldpPortNumber*, and  identifies the port on which the remote system information is received.
+**lldpRemLocalPortNum** is of type *LldpPortNumber*, and  identifies the (local) device port on which the remote system information is received.

 Again, from the MIB: